Giftyaning/Mood-Tracker/README.md

 # 🌿 Mood Tracker — Mood & Weekly Analytics Web App (React + AWS Deployment)

-A thoughtfully designed React-based mood journaling web app that helps users reflect daily, visualise their mood patterns, and gain gentle, data-driven insights over time.
-Demonstrating a clean front-end development, client-side data handling, UX thinking, and a practical introduction to cloud deployment with AWS.
+A thoughtfully designed React mood tracking web app that helps users reflect daily, visualise emotional patterns, and gain gentle, data-driven insights over time.
+This project demonstrates a clean front-end development, UX thinking, user data handling, cloud deployment with AWS Amplify, and a full automated testing and CI pipeline using GitHub Actions.

-A live version of this app is hosted on AWS Amplify.
+A live version of the app is deployed on AWS Amplify.

 ## 🌍 Live Demo